knehez/ngx-crud-forms/README.md

 ### CRUD table
 The Crud Table Component can be used in your Angular project to visualise your data.

-You can put the `<lib-crud-table>` selector to your HTML code.
+You can put the `<lib-crud-table>` selector to your HTML templates.
 It has the following input/output properties:

 | Name | Input/Output | Type | Description |
 |------|--------------|------|-------------|